MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-discovery-docker-ubuntu.md

 [!INCLUDE [Banner for top of topics](includes/classic-banner.md)]

-You can configure automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on an on-premises Ubuntu, Red Hat Enterprise Linux (RHEL), or CentOS server.
+You can configure automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on an on-premises Ubuntu or CentOS server.

 ## Prerequisites

 * OS:
   * Ubuntu 14.04, 16.04, 18.04 and 20.04
-  * RHEL 7.2 or higher
   * CentOS 7.2 or higher

 * Disk space: 250 GB